-Litigation
+Litigation Legal Proceedings

 From time to time, the Company is subject to claims and suits arising in the ordinary course of business.
 The Company accrues such liabilities when they are known, if they are deemed probable and can be reasonably estimated.
-As of March 31, 2024 June 30, 2024, there were no material claims or suits outstanding.
+Accruals may be adjusted from time to time, as appropriate, in light of new information.
+The amount of loss incurred in relation to matters for which an accrual has been established may be higher or lower than the amounts accrued.
+Any expenses, fines, fees, penalties, judgments or settlements that might be incurred by the Company in connection with proceedings could have a material adverse effect on the Company's results of operations and financial condition.
+As of June 30, 2024 September 30, 2024, there were no material claims or suits outstanding.